tart/tart-mailer/README.rst

 Installation:

+* Change the secrets on db/003-emailHash.sql
-    Execute the scripts under the db directory in order.
+* Execute the scripts under the db directory in order.

 Upgrading:

-    Execute the new scripts under the db directory in order.
+* Execute the new scripts under the db directory in order.

 Testing web server:

 ./webserver.py

 License
 -------